bbenzikry/alfred-token/README.md

     token 137 --> Find tokens on Polygon token 137 USDC --> Find tokens containing USDC on Polygon

     return (↵) : Copy the selected address to your clipboard. cmd + return (⌘↵) : Show in explorer ( Etherscan based only at the moment )

 ## Adding to Alfred

 ### Download Workflow
 Check out [releases](https://github.com/bbenzikry/alfred-token/releases)

-## Notes
+## More info
-As the [index file](./tokens.json) is based on existing token lists, some tokens / icons are not available.

-PNGs are optimized with ``pngquant``
+- PNGs are optimized with ``pngquant``
+- Token data is populated from [viaprotocol/tokenlists](https://github.com/viaprotocol/tokenlists)
+- Chain data is populated from [ethereum-lists/chains](https://github.com/ethereum-lists/chains)

 <div align="center">
 Did this help you out?